gaugarg-nv/llama_cu_awq/README.md

 ## Multi-GPU support

 The application shows column-wise and hybrid split strategy
 * column-wise split strategy adds total 4 AllGather in each decoder layer - before, after O-proj and before, after FFN-down.
-This strategy split all linear layers along column (K-dimension).
+This strategy split all linear layers along column (N-dimension).
 * hybrid split strategy adds total 2 AllReduce in each decoder layer - after O-proj and after FFN-down.
-This strategy splits qkv/ffn-up-gate along column and O-proj/ffn-down along row (along N dimension).
+This strategy splits qkv/ffn-up-gate along column and O-proj/ffn-down along row (along K-dimension).

 The strategy can be controlled with `-x` command line option.
 - `-x "none"`: Run on single GPU